shahn63/Matrix-t-SNE/README.md

 * Matrix_tSNE_v2.R

-Main source code
+This is the main source code for Matrix t-SNE.

-- One needs to load the source codes 'GaussianK.R', 'GaussianK_sub.R', 'gradient.cpp', and 'jointprob.R' e.g. via
+To run thecode, the following source codes must be loaded:

   sourceCpp("jointprob.cpp")
   sourceCpp("gradient.cpp")